MEDIAART-3BB3/VR-Tutorials/vr-take-home-activity.md

-# Create a futurist virtual reality scene
+# Create a futuristic virtual reality scene

-###Instructions:
+### Instructions:

 1. Imagine your role in the future
 2. Create a virtual reality scene following the steps below
 3. Customize your scene by changing the images, videos and 3D objects

-##Step 1: Create a workspace in Codecademy
+## Step 1: Create a workspace in Codecademy

 1. Log in to you Codecademy account
 2. Click Workspaces > Add workspace > HTML/CSS/JS
 3. Add a title to your workspace

-##Step 2: Copy the template code below to your workspace's index file
+## Step 2: Copy the template code below to your workspace's index file

 ```html
 <html>